 - medical care within the framework of individual care for tuberculosis and infectious diseases - cow's milk allergy test (Double-blind Placebo-Controlled Food Challenge Test).

 Other medical (GP) care does not cover preventive foot care.
-The cover for preventive foot care is set out elsewhere in these insurance conditions.
+The cover thereof is set out elsewhere in these policy conditions.

 The following care providers are permitted to provide this type of care: